When I went looking for a precise marketing definition, I couldn't find just one answer. I had thought the search should be rather simple.

 Today, industry observers are saying that marketing has changed, "it's the customer who is in charge".
 That places even more emphasis on sellers to craft their messages so potential buyers can find them.

-It's an "inbound" process today as compared to an "outreach" process.
+It's an "inbound" process where they find you as compared to an "outreach" process where you find them.
 My opinion?
 Both are relevant and need to be considered.

 Each of my clients sees marketing definitions from their own viewpoints and needs.

 Here is one of my favorite explanations:

 "Marketing is all those factors which go into the sale of a product or service such as price, distribution, wholesale and retail support, plus advertising and promotion," says Don E. Schultz in his book Essentials of Advertising Strategy.

 With more words, but in a similar inclusive tone:

 "Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, services, organizations, and events to create and maintain relationships that will satisfy individual and organizational objectives." in Contemporary Marketing Wired (1998) by Boone and Kurtz.
 Dryden Press.

 The American Marketing Association studied the issue and released their definition of marketing in 2017: